Last updated on September 7th, 2022 at 03:13 pm

 There are a few seasonal waterfalls that you will pass along the 4C’s trail.
 Depending on what time of year you hike the loop, they will be dry, a dribble, or a steady trickle.

-Our tour guide brought us through the wet cave first, which has various cave features.
-Then we went through the dry cave, void of any cave features since the water dripping through the rock creates nature’s cave art.
+Our tour guide first brought us through the wet cave, which has various cave features.
+Then we went through the dry cave, void of any typical cave features since the water dripping through the rock creates nature’s cave art.

 The Campground In Carter Caves State Resort Park, Kentucky

-We spent three nights camping in the campground during our stay at Carter Caves.
+We spent three nights camping in the campground at Carter Caves.
 Although we can’t say enough great things about the park, we don’t have many great things to say about their campground.

 All that aside, we would camp there again because there is so much to do at the park that we didn’t spend much time at the campground.